se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 '''''''''''''

-This WebDAV client has a know issue with uploading of files with spaces in the file names or with uppercase extensions: since eZ Publish converts file names to clean URL aliases, Bitkinex cannot detect correctly that the file was uploaded and it will try to upload it again, resulting in an infinite loop.
+This WebDAV client has a know issue with uploading of files with spaces in the file names or with uppercase extensions: since Exponential converts file names to clean URL aliases, Bitkinex cannot detect correctly that the file was uploaded and it will try to upload it again, resulting in an infinite loop.